art teacher with two kids

 Jinyoung Park is a watercolour artist with a Korean traditional ink painting background.
 She has loved watercolour painting since she started this medium several years ago.
 Jin possesses a profound admiration for its adaptability, its capacity for grace, its unerring authenticity, and its tranquil serenity.

-Classes at Forum: Beginner+ Watercolour
+Classes at Forum: Beginner and Intermediate Watercolour

 Kelly Campbell